Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Introduction

 The structure of this paper is as follows.
-In Section~\ref{sec:II}, we describe the GWB model of CCSNe and CBCs.
-In Section~\ref{sec:III}, we use the O3 cross-correlation observations to place upper limits on $E_{\text{GW}}$.
-We discuss the detectability of individual CCSNe events and the GWB using future GW detectors in Section~\ref{sec:IV}.
-Finally, Section~\ref{sec:V} summarizes our findings and conclusions.
+In Sec.~\ref{sec:II}, we describe the GWB model of CCSNe and CBCs.
+In Sec.~\ref{sec:III}, we use the O3 cross-correlation observations to place upper limits on $E_{\text{GW}}$.
+We discuss the detectability of individual CCSNe events and the GWB using future GW detectors in Sec.~\ref{sec:IV}.
+Finally, Sec.~\ref{sec:V} summarizes our findings and conclusions.